T-POP: Test-Time Personalization with Online Preference Feedback: The Algorithm

 The core insight behind \alg~is the synergistic integration of test-time alignment with the principles of online learning from dueling bandits.
 Instead of treating personalized text generation and user preference learning as separate phases, \alg~interweaves them into a single, efficient process.
 The algorithm operates by steering the decoding of a frozen LLM to simultaneously generate two competing sequences in real-time.

 This is achieved by applying a dueling bandit policy at \emph{each token-generation step}.
-The \textbf{exploitation sequence} is constructed by greedily following the reward model's current estimate of user preferences (line 10 of Algo.~\ref{algo:t-pop}).
-Concurrently, the \textbf{exploration sequence} is built by optimistically choosing tokens that balance high estimated reward with high uncertainty (line 11 of Algo.~\ref{algo:t-pop}).
+The \textbf{exploitation sequence} is constructed by greedily following the reward model's current estimate of user preferences (line 11 of Algo.~\ref{algo:t-pop}).
+Concurrently, the \textbf{exploration sequence} is built by optimistically choosing tokens that balance high estimated reward with high uncertainty (line 12 of Algo.~\ref{algo:t-pop}).
 The two completed responses are then presented to the user, who provides feedback on which one they prefer.
 This feedback is immediately used to update the reward model, improving its alignment with the user preferences.
 This creates a tight feedback loop: the dueling bandit policy generates \textbf{personalized and informative pairs of responses} for learning, and the user feedback immediately refines the reward model, which in turn improves the personalized text-generation policy for the next round of interaction.
 This entire process requires no fine-tuning of the base LLM, enabling rapid and data-efficient personalization with online feedback.